-The Web Service (WS) Interface is a thin layer over the Repository that offers its capabilities across the network in form of web services.
+The WS Interface is a thin layer over the Repository that offers its capabilities across the network in form of Web services.
 By implementing such an interface, we simplify the overall system architecture and the visibility of interactions is improved.
-We view each web service as a resource on which a set of actions can be performed.
-Furthermore, such an action is mapped onto an operation of the lower-level Data Access Object (DAO) component.
+We view each Web service as a resource on which a set of actions can be performed.
+Furthermore, such an action is mapped onto an operation of the lower-level DAO component.
 DAO encapsulates and implements all of the functionalities required to work with the data source.
 It persists the requests and information provided by the client calls into the Database.
 Naturally, the back-end database can be freely chosen.

-3.5 Scheduler
+E. Scheduler

 The Scheduler component is where the logic of the system resides.
-The scheduler receives the information from the Grid energy providers about the available supply and price of energy.
-Also the scheduler receives the information about controllable devices, their levels of energy consumption, and their policies (rules of operation).
-Given this information, the scheduler then finds the optimal solution with the minimum price paid for the total energy consumed over a certain period of time.
+The Scheduler receives the information from the Grid energy providers about the available supply and price of energy.
+Also, the Scheduler receives the information about controllable devices, their levels of energy consumption, and their policies (rules of operation).
+Given this information, the Scheduler then finds the optimal solution with the minimum price paid for the total energy consumed over a certain period of time.

-Prices on the market change regularly, say each hour, so the scheduler takes into account varying prices over the course of the day, and tries to schedule devices to operate at times, when the price per consumed kWh is the lowest.
+Prices on the market change regularly, say each hour, so the Scheduler takes into account varying prices over the course of the day and tries to schedule devices to operate at times, when the price per consumed kWh is the lowest.
 Generally, those prices vary from provider to provider, and the system can choose a provider to buy energy from.
-But since providers have a finite energy supply, if many devices are scheduled to operate at the same time, their total energy consumption will likely be bigger than the cheapest energy supplier is ready to provide.
+However, since providers have a finite energy supply, if many devices are scheduled to operate at the same time, their total energy consumption will likely be bigger than the cheapest energy supplier is ready to provide.
 That will lead to the necessity to buy energy from a more expensive energy provider.

-To summarize, the scheduler needs to balance among the varying prices over the course of the day, not schedule too many devices at the same time so not to buy the more expensive energy, but at the same time keeping all device policies satisfied.
+To summarize, the Scheduler needs to balance the varying prices over the course of the day and not to schedule too many devices at the same time; thus it can avoid purchasing the more expensive energy, but at the same time keep all device policies satisfied.